SyntaxGhost404/Discord-Timestamp-Generator/README.md

 [![Live Demo](https://img.shields.io/badge/Live-Demo-blue?style=for-the-badge&logo=vercel)](https://discord-timestamp-gen.pages.dev/)

 A sophisticated, visually stunning Discord Timestamp Generator that operates in real-time.
-Type any natural language date or time to instantly generate Discord-compatible timestamps, convert timezones, or reverse existing timestamp codes.
+Create, convert, and reverse any Discord time format using natural language, a manual date picker, or a timezone converter.
+This is the ultimate utility for all your Discord timestamp needs.

 ![Discord Timestamp Generator Banner](https://i.ibb.co/bF9gV2x/discord-timestamp-generator-banner.png)